joinmarket-webui/jamdocs/docs/philosophy/02-bitcoin.md

 While credit requires identity, money does not.
 When you can trust the money you don't have to trust the person.
 In Bitcoin, there are no persons; only pseudonymous identities.
-Identities that can be generated at no cost.
+Identities that are generated cryptographically at virtually no cost.

 > With e-currency based on cryptographic proof, **without the need to trust a
 > third party middleman**, money can be **secure** and transactions **effortless**.